Welcome to today's edition of the Rush 24-7 podcast.

 Barack Obama has already shown that he is a threat to religious liberty.

-By mandating that Catholic institutions give away things related to abortion, things they morally abhor and disagree with.
+He has already indicated he doesn't believe in it by mandating that Catholic institutions give away things related to abortion, things they morally abhor and disagree with.

-Or better stated, after they've raised objections, okay, okay, here I hear you.
+Or better stated, after they've raised objections, okay, okay, here, I hear you.

 We'll make the insurance companies do it.